We00001/GithubStars/README.md

 3.  **Scrape Star Counts**: Use the `star_scraper.py` script to get the current star count for each GitHub repositories.
 4.  **Generate a Visualization Webpage**: Use the `app.py` script to host an interactive webpage for visualization.

-## Web Server
-Run the `app.py` script to start the web server.
-Run the `dataset_update.py` script to update new articles.
-NOTE: the `dataset_update.py` script captures the article from 3 days before running day to 2 days before running day.

 ## Prerequisites & Setup

 Before running the project, make sure you have **Python 3.8+** installed.